Trump Unloads On U.S. Intelligence Community In Latest Twitter Meltdown: ‘Are We Living In Nazi Germany?’

 “Russians make up a pretty disproportionate cross-section of a lot of our assets,” Trump Jr. said during a real estate conference in 2008, according to the Washington Post.

 However, this is not the first time that Trump has cast doubt on reports and findings by U.S. intelligence agencies.
-He denied previous intelligence reports that the Russians interfered in the 2016 general election with the purpose of helping him defeat the Democratic opponent Hillary Clinton.
+He denied previous intelligence reports that the Russians interfered in the 2016 general election with the purpose of helping him defeat Democratic opponent Hillary Clinton.

 The president-elect’s denial of U.S. intelligence reports on alleged Russian interference in the country’s democratic process has caused an increasing gulf between him and intelligence officials.
 The gulf was revealed in recent media reports that Trump had stopped receiving daily intelligence briefings.